 5. Donor reporting

-NetSuite: a powerful but generic reporting engine
+NetSuite: a powerful engine, but no ready-to-use donor format

 Abvius: ready-to-use donor reports